dwijesinghe/vimVestigate/README.md

 ![Screenshot](https://github.com/dwijesinghe/vimvestigate/raw/master/screenshots/VimVestigateResult.png)

 ## Introduction
 Fully recursive folder searching in vim.
-For users of Sublime/Visual Studio Code, this plugin integrates with NERDTree to provide the same functionalality as right-clicking a folder in the sidebar and selecting Find in Folder/Find in Path.
+For users of Sublime/Visual Studio Code, this plugin integrates with NERDTree to provide the same functionality as right-clicking a folder in the sidebar and selecting Find in Folder/Find in Path.

 ## Installation